-Non-tenure-track faculty members in the Department of Clinical Sciences typically divide their time among the following areas: 1) Teaching of medical students, 2) Clinical supervision and teaching of residents and fellows, 3) Clinical patient care, 4) Service, and 5) Research.
-They may participate in scholarly activity in any or all these domains.
-To qualify for academic promotion, all non-tenure track faculty in the department must demonstrate excellence in their primary area of concentration and at least satisfactory performance in the other areas in which they have responsibilities.
+Non-tenure-track faculty members in the Department of Clinical Sciences typically divide their time among the following areas: clinical practice, medical student teaching, and research.
+They may participate in scholarly activity in any or all of these domains.
+To qualify for promotion to a higher rank, all non-tenure-track faculty members in the department must both demonstrate excellence in their primary area of concentration and competence in the other areas in which they have responsibilities.
 In addition, they should be able to show evidence of sustained productivity in scholarship pertaining to their primary area(s) of concentration.
-Some faculty members also have a significant role in educational leadership (e.g., as module directors, Graduate Medical Education (GME) residency program directors, and other leadership roles).
-In such cases, evidence of excellence in this area is also required for promotion to a higher rank.
+Some faculty members in the department in addition to clinical, teaching and research activities, play a significant role in educational leadership (e.g., as module directors or year directors), in which case evidence of excellence in this area is also required for promotion to a higher rank.

-All faculty members in the department participate in service activities.
+Finally, all faculty members in the department participate in service activities.
 Service activities typically represent a relatively small proportion of any faculty member's assignment; yet significant contributions in this area should also be recognized when considering a faculty member's qualifications for promotion.

-Examples of evidence that may be used to demonstrate excellence in clinical activities, teaching, scholarship, service, and leadership are included in Appendix 1.
-These examples are intended to cover the wide range of activities and work products that may be associated with Department of Clinical Sciences faculty efforts but is not intended to be all-inclusive.
-Department faculty are diverse in clinical specialties and effort assignments, and the actual combination of activities listed as examples included as evidence of excellence and achievement in a promotion portfolio may vary widely from one individual to another.
+The College of Medicine has identified examples of evidence (Appendix I) that may be used to demonstrate excellence in clinical activities, teaching, scholarship, leadership, and other activities when a faculty member is considered for promotion to a higher rank.
+These lists of examples are intended to cover the wide range of activities and products that might be associated with a diverse group of faculty.
+Therefore, a faculty member is not expected to demonstrate every example of evidence listed.
+The actual mix of examples included as evidence of excellence and achievement in a promotion portfolio may vary widely from one individual to another.